brh55/gettext-translate/readme.md

 # gettext translate
-A fast way to quickly translate `gettext` formatted files using Google translate.
+A simple package to quickly translate `gettext` formatted files using Google translate.
 This is quite useful for Fitbit developers who need to support multiple languages, but do this manually today.

 ## Usage